ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

 .. image:: /images/pytorch_logo.png
   :align: center

+Hyperparameter tuning can make the difference between an average model and a highly accurate one.
+Often simple things like choosing a different learning rate or changing a network layer size can have a dramatic impact on your model performance.
+Fortunately, Tune makes exploring these optimal parameter combinations easy - and works nicely together with PyTorch.

 As you will see, we only need to add some slight modifications.
 In particular, we need to